amvitkus/ez-stopwatch/README.md

 # ez-stopwatch
-Kotlin Compose desktop app to run a simple stop watch.
+Kotlin Jetpack Compose desktop app to run a simple stop watch.
 Currently functional with start, pause, and reset buttons.

 Created this to learn about Jetpack Compose on Desktop.